dineshkumares/info_extraction_receipts/README.md

     ├── data
     │   ├── external       <- Data from third party sources.
 [ICDAR-SRIOE] │   ├── interim        <- Intermediate data that has manually annontated labels.
-    │   ├── processed      <- The final, data in for form of a torch geometric format for modeling.
+    │   ├── processed      <- Final data in format torch geometric format for modelling.
-    │   └── raw            <- raw data for this project
+    │   └── raw            <- raw data for this project (cleaned filenames) │
-    │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── reports            <- Generated graphics and figures to be used in reporting │
+    │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
     ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── data           <- Script to format data from 'external' to 'raw' │   │   └── make_dataset.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   ├── models         <- Scripts to train,validate and test the model
+    │   │   │
+    │   │   ├── final_model.py
+    │   │
+    │   ├── pipeline
+    │       ├── external       <- Data from third party sources.
+[ICDAR-SRIOE] │       ├── interim        <- Intermediate data that has manually annontated labels.
+    │       ├── processed      <- Final data in format torch geometric format for modelling.
+    │       └── raw
+    │
+    ├── LICENSE
+    │
+    ├── README.md        <- Jupyter notebooks.

 --------